Vento09/Appfox/README.md

 It's normal!
 If you want to see the tab press CTRL+TAB  to see the other tabs.
 You can close it pressing CTRL+W

-* **I have to connect with the same accounts every time!**
+* **"I have to connect with the accounts that I saved with firefox sync!"**

   Firefox profile save your accounts in different folders.
-So every time you create a new app you have to connect with your account again.
+So every time you create a new web app you have to connect with your account again.

-* **I used space to create a app.
-What should I have to do?**

-  First, don't it again!
-This app is simple and I don't know how configure to show space.
-Just delete the app using the archive delete.sh